Officers' lawyers challenge analysis of video that shows Black man's death in Tacoma, Washington - KTVZ

 On Wednesday, forensic video analyst Grant Fredericks walked the jury through one of the videos, frame by frame.
 It shows Collins on the ground behind Ellis with his hands near his neck, and Burbank aiming his Taser at Ellis’ chest.

-As Ellis holds his hands in the air in posture indicating surrender, Burbank fires the Taser and Collins puts his arm around Ellis’ neck in a chokehold.
-Ellis’ head falls to the ground and he stops moving.
+As Ellis holds his hands in the air in a posture indicating surrender, Burbank fires the Taser and Collins puts his arm around Ellis’ neck in a chokehold.
+Ellis’ head falls to the ground, and he stops moving.

 On Thursday, attorney Jared Ausserer, representing Collins, said the video shows Ellis did not follow the officers’ repeated commands.